Table of Contents

 3. How to Clean A Cat's Ears

-After you confirmed that your cat's ears look healthy, move onto the cleaning process.
+After you confirm that your cat's ears look healthy, move on to the cleaning process.

 2. Massage the ear